Network resilience

-Another example of bistability in cell differentiation that has been experimentally verified is the classic bistable bacteriophage $\lambda$ switch \cite{st2008determination}.
-This switch is composed of two mutually repressive TFs, CI and Cro, and their expression level determine cell-fate developmental decision-making, as it reproduction infects its host \cite{trinh2017cell}.
-The expression of CI but not Cro confers lysogenic growth, and the expression of Cro but not CI confers lytic growth \cite{fang2018cell}.
-Fang et al. \cite{fang2018cell} demonstrate experimentally the emergence of two new expression states in the model of bistable switch of the bacteriophage $\lambda$.
-They constructed strains XF204, XF214 and XF224, where the expression level of Cro is reduced in the order ${\rm [Cro]_{XF224}<[Cro]_{XF214}<[Cro]_{XF204}}$.
-This reduction quantifies the expression levels of CI and Cro in individual cells of the three strains at different temperatures for more than 20 generations.
-As shown in Fig. \ref{Lambda_CI_Cro}, the typical bistable behavior appears.
-Cells predominately exist in a low-Cro and high-CI levels (red lines) at a low temperature.
-They flip to a high-Cro and low-CI level (green lines) at high temperature.
-Between the two extreme, cells with high-Cro and high-CI levels (black lines) also appear, due to the different speeds of the switching the expression levels of Cro and CI \cite{fang2018cell}.
+Another example of experimentally verified bistability in cell differentiation is the classic bistable bacteriophage $\lambda$ switch \cite{st2008determination}.
+This switch is composed of two mutually repressive TFs, CI and Cro; the levels of expression of these TFs determine cell fate developmental decision-making as the bacteriophage infects its host \cite{trinh2017cell}.
+Expression of CI but not that of Cro confers lysogenic growth, and expression of Cro but not that of CI confers lytic growth \cite{fang2018cell}.
+Fang et al. \cite{fang2018cell} experimentally demonstrated the emergence of two new expression states in a model of the bistable switch of bacteriophage $\lambda$.
+They constructed strains XF204, XF214 and XF224, in which the expression level of Cro follows the order ${\rm [Cro]_{XF224}<[Cro]_{XF214}<[Cro]_{XF204}}$.
+The investigators quantified the expression levels of CI and Cro in individual cells of the three strains at different temperatures for more than 20 generations.
+As shown in Fig. \ref{Lambda_CI_Cro}, typical bistable behavior was observed.
+At low temperatures, cells predominately exhibited low Cro and high CI levels (red lines).
+They flipped to high Cro and low CI levels (green lines) at high temperatures.
+Between the two extremes, cells with high Cro and high CI levels (black lines) also appeared due to the different rates of switching of the expression levels of Cro and CI \cite{fang2018cell}.